YSU-CSIS-SE/csci-5802-tooldemo-randoop/installing.md

 help -- Displays a help message for a given command.
 ```
 guesser (mark): user selects a number between 1-10, and stats are reported.
 frogger (mark): ASCII version of frogger
 insert java here

+* Running gentests parameter with default settings on GuessApp.
+* With Guessapps we'll invoke destination folder to change on where to place the test files.
+* Run an output limiter on the number of tests and then a limitation on the runtime for to computing the tests.

+Negatives currently...
+Limited criteria for selecting tests....refine later.
+randoop limits on number of tests returned or time taken to compute said tests and also allows for
+disable disabling regression tests and error revealin tests